godotengine/godot-docs/tutorials/physics/using_jolt_physics.rst

 VR applications.
 Previously it was available as an extension but is now built into Godot.

-It is important to note that the built-in Jolt Physics module is considered **not finished**, **experimental**, and **lacks feature parity** with both Godot Physics and the Godot Jolt extension.
-Behavior may change as it is developed further.
-Please keep that in mind when choosing what to use for your project.

 The existing extension is now considered in maintenance mode.
 That means bug fixes will be merged, and it will be kept compatible with new versions of Godot until the built-in module has feature parity with the extension.
 The extension can be